 With the basic features, you troubleshoot by taking a look at the log files or start and stop services.
 You can also configure storage settings, network, and manage Linux user accounts.
 Also, maintenance tasks can be done easily, like performing package updates or open a web-based terminal, if you like to execute some commands.

 Unfortunately, I was not able to manage containers through the cockpit installation on Ubuntu 20.04.
-Because, cockpit recently switched from docker to podman, as this is heavily pushed by Red Hat.
+Because, cockpit uses podman, pushed by Red Hat.
 The problem is, that the cockpit-podman module is not in the official repository of Ubuntu, yet.
 This is a small drawback when running cockpit on Ubuntu, but I like other solutions to manage my containers, anyway.

 Fix broken Software Update of cockpit on Ubuntu 20.04

 Sometimes if you want to manage Software Updates with cockpit you get an error on Ubuntu 20.04.
 Because Ubuntu recently changed its network management service from network-manager to netplan.
-But fortunately, this can be easily fixed with a simple change in your interface configuration file.
+But fortunately, you can fix it with a change in your interface configuration file.
 Open your main configuration file for your network interfaces that are located in /etc/netplan/.
 Then you simply need to add “renderer: NetworkManager” in the “network” section.

 After this change, execute the following command.